jerryfat/FIX-Gateway/README-MAVPX4.md

 =================================================================================================

-By using these modded (by me) forked repos , a full virtual demo can be run out of the box.
+By using these modded (by me) forked repos , a full virtual demo can be run out of the box as above movie mp4 .
-So by cloning these repos and running the default.yaml script in FIXGW, will startup all the apps (pyG5 FIXGW, pyEfis, PX4 gazebo sitl and my converter code)
-Tested with PX4 sitl, dronekit sitl, pixhawk over serial, over serial USB, over QGroundcontrol forwarding
+A complete demo is tested and working by cloning these repos and running the default.yaml script in FIXGW, this will startup all the apps (pyG5 FIXGW, pyEfis, PX4 gazebo sitl and my converter code) Tested with PX4 sitl, dronekit sitl, pixhawk over serial, over serial USB, over QGroundcontrol forwarding